Seth Lederman: Biography

+The approval was supported by statistically significant results from two pivotal Phase 3 studies: the RELIEF trial (TNX-FIH-301) and the RESILIENT trial (TNX-FIH-304).

 Discovery of CD40-ligand (CD154)

 As assistant professor at Columbia, Lederman discovered the CD40-Ligand (CD154) and elucidated the molecular basis of T cell helper function.
 His work on the (CD154) led to the development of therapeutic candidates for autoimmune diseases and organ transplant rejection in collaboration with Biogen and UCB/CellTech.
 Dartmouth College challenged the CD40-Ligand patents, but the challenge (called an interference) was rejected on all claims.
 UCB is currently in Phase 2 trials with dapirolizumab pegol (a pegylated anti-CD40L Fab').
 Transcriptional changes in Dapirolizumab pegol treated Systemic Lupus Erythematosus (SLE) patients were recently reported.

 Tonix Pharmaceuticals and biodefense

 TNX-801 is a new potential vaccine for smallpox.
 TNX-801 is a synthetic form of horsepox, an otherwise extinct virus.
 Evolutionary analysis of modern vaccines indicates that the vaccine isolated and used by Edward Jenner to vaccinate against smallpox was either horsepox or something quite similar.
 A 1902 sample of vaccinia smallpox vaccine was characterized and found to be 99.7% similar to horsepox, further supporting the connection with Jenner's vaccine.
 The synthesis of horsepox was a collaboration with David Evans and Ryan Noyce at the University of Alberta in Edmonton, Alberta, Canada.
 TNX-801 or horsepox is the first poxvirus, or poxviridae, to be synthesized, and provides a platform for developing new vaccines against infectious disease and cancer.
 The finding that a horsepox vaccine was in clinical use in the U.S. in 1902 to protect against smallpox provides strong support for the efficacy of TNX-801 horsepox vaccine to protect against smallpox.

 TNX-1800 (live modified horsepox virus vaccine) is being developed by Tonix Pharmaceuticals in a strategic collaboration with Southern Research to support the development of a vaccine to protect against the new coronavirus disease, COVID-19.
 TNX-1800 is based on Tonix's proprietary horsepox vaccine platform.
 It is believed that horsepox has the potential to serve as a vector for vaccines to protect against other infectious agents.
 The new research collaboration will develop and test a potential horsepox vaccine that expresses protein from the virus that causes COVID-19 to protect against the disease.